alonho/course/doc/ctypes.md

 It usually involves:

 - how the arguments should be stored (registers/stack)
+- how the called function knows where to return.
 - how the return value should be retrieved.

 To do this correctly, you actually need to "build" the correct stack structure for the function you want to call, call it, and parse the returning stack structure to obtain the results.

 This is all done automatically by the compiler each time you call a function.